Best Practices for Authorization in Microservices

-In the past five months, I've talked to over 50 companies about their authorization systems.
-More than half of them are using microservices in some shape or form, and I've become fascinated by the authorization challenges that they pose.
-No one seems to agree on best practices for authorization in service-oriented backends: I've talked to teams who append user roles onto authentication tokens, teams that store everything in authorization-specific graph databases, and teams that perform authorization checks automatically in Kubernetes sidecars.
+No one seems to agree on best practices for authorization in microservices (aka service-oriented backends).
+I've spoken with teams who append user roles onto authentication tokens, teams that store everything in authorization-specific graph databases, and teams that perform authorization checks automatically in Kubernetes sidecars.
 Months or years of engineering work has gone into these solutions, and each team invents its own wheel.
-Why?

 When you have a monolith, you generally only need to talk to one database to decide whether a user is allowed to do something.
 An authorization policy in a monolith doesn't need to concern itself too much with where to find the data (such as user roles) — you can assume all of it is available, and if any more data needs to be loaded, it can be easily pulled in from the monolith's database.